Civil Rights woodcut illustration

 Prescient legislators and citizens in Nevada saw the danger of zombie amendments banning same-sex marriage long before the Supreme Court confirmed its willingness to roll back rights, with multiple Nevadans voicing concern about Obergefell’s vulnerability during a 2017 legislative debate over a ballot measure to repeal the state’s anti–marriage equality provision.
 Nevada voters eventually approved the amendment by over 60 percent in 2020.

-So far, Nevada is the only state to have amended its constitution to repeal an anti–marriage equality provision.
+Before last week, Nevada was the only state to have amended its constitution to repeal an anti–marriage equality provision.
 Recent efforts to repeal statutory or constitutional same-sex marriage bans have failed in Indiana, Florida, Utah, and Virginia

 People in same-sex relationships can take some comfort in the Respect for Marriage Act, which Congress passed in 2022 post-Dobbs to require all states to respect same-sex marriages performed in any other state.
 But the legislation does not mandate that states allow same-sex couples to marry within their borders.